codingburgas/2223-9th-grade-sprint-math-games-maths-coders/README.md

 ## 💻 Description <a name="description"></a>

-The task was to make a game for all ages that would appeal to people.
-The game had to be word games or math games.
-We tried to do that.
-In the game you have to guess the word by saying letters.
-Each unknown letter results in a mistake, cutting off one of the character's limbs.
+The task was to make a math game that would be interesting and appeal to people.
+We tried to make the game as interesting as possible.
+The objective of the game is to reach the finish line with your car by answering 10 questions correctly.
+You have only 60 seconds and you can choose different difficulty levels, which are easy, medium and hard.

 ## ⚒️ Built Using <a name="built_using"></a>